Topic, How to create a new level + tips and tricks

 In the edit tab of Rolling turtle there are a few pictures with things to avoid.

-With paths or BG levels looks mostely nice, but don't forget to make paths stop on for example doors.
+With paths and/or BG a level will look much better.
+Don't forget to make paths stop on for example doors.

-You can ask a good creator to help you for somethings you can't.
+You can ask a good creator to help you for something you can't.

-Platform levels are boring, unless you add somethings special on them.
+Platform levels are boring, unless you add something special on them.

 Line size 20 is good to fill gaps with.

-But creating is much more usefriendly here, and there are a tons of powerups, so have fun!
+But creating is much more usefriendly here and there are a tons of powerups!

 Those can count for hogpop and aswell for RT(rolling turtle)